DeAndre Carter Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 - Carter has been the target of 8.7% (43 total) of his team's 496 passing attempts this season.

-- Carter (two red zone targets) has been the recipient of 4.0% of his team's 50 red zone pass attempts.
+- With two targets in the red zone this season, Carter has been on the receiving end of 4.0% of his team's 50 red zone pass attempts.

-- The Football Team, who rank 24th in the NFL in points scored, have attempted a pass 54.3% of the time while running the football 45.7% of the time.
+- The Football Team have thrown the ball in 54.3% of their plays from scrimmage this year while staying on the ground 45.7% of the time.
+This offensive attack ranks 24th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Carter's matchup with the Eagles.